 The canopy on Runner is amazing!
 It has two large panels plus a zipped-in panel that will cover your child completely.
 Just like all Bugaboo models it does not have a peekaboo window and the canopy is attached to the back of the seat with no way of detaching it.

 There is also NO mesh anywhere on the canopy to improve the air circulation during a hot summer day.
 Adding a large mesh peekaboo window with a magnetic closure would solve that problem.

 We are used to seeing handlebars that telescope or adjust up and down with only the top part of the handlebar adjusting.
 This one is a little different.
 The whole handlebar from the base goes up and down.

 The handlebar is covered with foam and has a plastic centerpiece for easier one-hand navigation.
 It goes from 34″ up to 42″ from the ground.

--Run-away strap.
-There is a run-away strap attached to the handle bar.
-This extra safety feature prevents the stroller from running away from you when you going down the hill.
+There is a run-away strap attached to the handlebar.
+This extra safety feature prevents the stroller from running away from you when you go down the hill.

--Handlebar brake.
 Another great safety feature is a hand brake.
-It’s located right next to the handle bar so it’s very easy to access.
+It’s located right next to the handlebar so it’s very easy to access.
 You can easily control speed and stop, using any hand.

--Reversible seat.
-The reversible seat is very rare for a jogger, so I was super exited when I saw the Runner.
+The reversible seat is very rare for a jogger, so I was super excited when I saw the Runner.
 If you already own a Bugaboo, you can use your seat and just get the base of the Runner.
 Now, it doesn’t work with ALL of the seats, but is compatible with:

 -Bugaboo Cameleon³ seat